PokoNut/ENGL393H/docs/operating_systems.md

 Typically, open source software is usually free or discounted heavily.
 Notably, Linux has many free distributions such as Ubuntu and Debian.
 While this manual will primarily focus on Ubuntu Linux, there are many other distributions available.
 Many programmers have their own favorite distribution to use.

-Because Linux is free, it has a much lower barrier to entry than typical propreitary software.
+Because Linux is free, it has a much lower barrier to entry than typical proprietary software.

 ### Security